kumahq/kuma-website/docs/docs/0.7.0/documentation/deployments.md

 ### Usage

-In order to deploy Kuma in a distributed deployment, we must start a `global` and as many `remote` control planes as the number of zones that we want to support.
+In order to deploy Kuma in a multi-zone deployment, we must start a `global` and as many `remote` control planes as the number of zones that we want to support.

 ### Global control plane